 and

-“He humbled you, causing you to hunger and then feeding you with manna, which neither you nor your ancestors had known, to teach you that man does not live on bread alone but on every word that comes from the mouth of the Lord.” – Deuteronomy 8:3
+And he humbled you and let you hunger and fed you with manna, which you did not know, nor did your fathers know, that he might make you know that man does not live by bread alone, but man lives by every word that comes from the mouth of the Lord.

 Bread in the Bible

-and you will eat the plants of the field.
+and you shall eat the plants of the field.

-By the sweat of your brow
+By the sweat of your face

-until you return to the ground,
+till you return to the ground,

-since from it you were taken;
+for out of it you were taken;

-for dust you are
+for you are dust,

-and to dust you will return.” –Genesis 3:18-19
+and to dust you shall return.”

 When humans learned and perfected bread making, they ate and prepared it in many different ways.
-They made bread from wheat, barley, spelt or millet.
+They made bread from wheat, barley, spelt, or millet.
 They learned to season it with different oils and herbs.

 They ate round and flat bread and even created bread flavored with grapes and honey.